 • Replenish With Probiotics

-Fifteen times more effective than most probiotic supplements, PRO-Pets is designed to deliver live organisms deep into your pet’s gut over an 8-10 hour period, so the good microbes can set up shop and get to work supporting your pet’s health from the inside out.
+With 15x more survivability than most probiotic supplements, PRO-Pets is designed to deliver live organisms deep into your pet’s gut over an 8-10 hour period, so the good microbes can set up shop and get to work supporting your pet’s health from the inside out.

 Our furry companions enrich our lives in so many ways; it benefits us to do everything we can to keep them feeling their best each and every day.
 Supporting their gut health and nourishing their precious microbiome—and giving them lots and lots of love—is the best way to thank your pet for all the happiness they bring to your family!